The Eensy Weensy Spider Lesson Plan

 - Keep art materials available so that children can continue making spiders or other types of bugs and insects.

-- Use the spiders to retell the original and book version of the Eensy-Weensy Spider.
+- Use the egg-carton spiders to retell the original and book version of "The Eensy-Weensy Spider."

 - Dramatize other rhymes like "Little Miss Muffet" or "Five Little Spiders Jumping on the Bed."